Call us on 021 154 1413

 With almost 20 years’ experience in health I returned to Tauranga in 2010.
 I love what I do, particularly helping people and I feel privileged to be part of someone’s life in that way.

-Having been away from NZ for so long I try to make the most of the outdoors.
-I can’t get enough of the beach, watching rugby, playing netball and enjoying great craft beer and wine….and a little yoga.
+Having recently started a family I have become a 'stay at home Dad' and a part-time acupuncturist.
+In my spare time I continue to try and learn to surf and enjoy watching Rugby.
 I am also a member of a local Buddhist group and I practice and study Buddhism and try to integrate both into my personal and work life.

 I enjoy treating a wide range of conditions and people.
 I have a particular interest in, and my post-graduate study has focused on pregnancy and childbirth.
 Within this area I am really interested in helping women enjoy their pregnancy by optimising and preparing them for labour and also teaching their partners acupressure so that they too can be fully involved in the birth process.